MIMOSA: Multi-constraint Molecule Sampling for Molecule Optimization: The Method

 \subsection{Molecule Optimization via Sampling}

-Slightly different from general molecule generation that focuses on generating valid and diverse molecules, the \textit{molecule optimization} task takes a molecule $X$ as input, and aims to obtain a new molecule $Y$ that os not only similar to $X$ but also have more desirable drug properties than $X$.
+Slightly different from general molecule generation that focuses on generating valid and diverse molecules, the \textit{molecule optimization} task takes a molecule $X$ as input and aims to obtain a new molecule $Y$ that is not only similar to $X$ but also have more desirable drug properties than $X$.

-We formulate a Markov Chain Monte Carlo (MCMC) based sampling strategy.
-The MCMC methods are popular Bayesian sampling approaches of estimating posterior distributions.
-They allow drawing samples from complex distributions with desirable sampling efficiency~\cite{welling2011bayesian} as long as unnormalized probability density for samples can be calculated.
+We formulate a Markov Chain Monte Carlo (MCMC)- based sampling strategy.
+MCMC methods are popular Bayesian sampling approaches for estimating posterior distributions and quantifying uncertainty~\cite{liu2001monte,fu2024ddn3,lu2024uncertainty,chen2024uncertainty}.
+They allow drawing samples from complex distributions with desirable sampling efficiency~\cite{welling2011bayesian,chen2021data,wu2022cosbin,zhang2021ddn2} as long as unnormalized probability density for samples can be calculated.

-Here to formulate molecule optimization that aim to optimize on similarity between the input molecule $X$ and the target molecules $Y$ as well as $M$ molecular properties of $Y$, $\calP_1,\cdots, \calP_M$ (the higher score the better).
+Here to formulate molecule optimization that aims to optimize on the similarity between the input molecule $X$ and the target molecules $Y$ as well as $M$ molecular properties of $Y$, $\calP_1,\cdots, \calP_M$ (the higher score, the better).
 We propose to draw $Y$ from the \textit{unnormalized target distribution} in Eq.~\eqref{eqn:target_distribution}.

 where $\eta_0, \eta_1, \cdots, \eta_M \in \RB_{+}$ are the hyperparameters that control the strength of various terms, $\mathbbm{1}(Y)$ is an indicator function measuring whether the molecule $Y$ is a valid molecule.
 It is added to ensure the validity of the generated molecule $Y$.
 The target distribution is designed to encode any number of type of constraints, including similarity constraint and multiple drug property constraints.
 Here the use of $\exp$ is to guarantee $p_X(Y)$ is valid probability distribution.
 Usually we define the similarity $\text{sim}(X,Y)$ as in Def.~\ref{def:tanimoto} and measured using Eq.~\eqref{eqn:tanimoto}.